Twin Cities, Gemini

 A tug on the arm signaled for Gilbert that it was time to head back.

 The sky was dark when Gilbert left the restaurant with Cadence, Bergmann, and Kleine.
 The colonel had left hours prior, citing that he had ‘to check the bank’.
 It was bullshit, Gilbert knew.
-Russo had also absconded somewhere, though Gilbert personally didn't give a damn about it.
+Russo had also absconded somewhere which Gilbert personally didn’t give a damn about it.

-Still. the plan was to head back to the hotel together and for Cadence to depart an hour or so later, but they were walking at such a casual pace that they hadn’t made it even near the west side of the city yet.
+Still.
+The plan was to head back to the hotel together and for Cadence to depart an hour or so later and leave Gilbert to the hell-on-earth paperwork, but they were walking at such a casual pace that they hadn’t made it even near the east side of the city yet.
 Gauging by the emptiness in the streets and the few late-night walkers passing by, Gilbert figured it was around two in the morning.

 Just as they are turning a street corner, Cadence abruptly stopped short, face pale beneath the v-lamps that lit up the empty sidewalk.
 Gilbert turned back to her, eyebrow arched.
 She stared past him at some point in the distance.